The Church of Jesus Christ of Latter-day Saints in the Baltics

 The Church of Jesus Christ of Latter-day Saints in the Baltics refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in the Baltic states namely Estonia, Latvia and Lithuania.
 The Baltic Mission encompasses these countries.
 The first branch was organized in 1990.
-As of 2022, there were 3,362 members in 14 congregations.
+As of 2024, there were 3,348 members in 14 congregations.

 Estonia

-As of 2022, there were 1,146 members in 4 branches in the Tallinn, Estonia District.
+As of 2025, there were 1,149 members in 4 branches in the Tallinn, Estonia District.
 There are two Family History Centers in Estonia.

 The first known Estonian to join the LDS Church, Tiiu Pehrson, was baptized 1951 in Sweden.
 In the late 1980s Finnish members began to travel to Estonia.
 Valtteri Rotsa, a native of Tallinn, was baptized in Finland July 16, 1989 and returned to Tallinn shortly after.
+In 1987, a Finland Mission president had been blessed to begin work in the Baltic states and Russia, that is, during the late Soviet era.
+In October 1989, he sent two missionaries into Estonia.
 The first baptism in Estonia was of Enn Lembit which occurred December 16, 1989.
+By December four Estonians had been baptized and till April 1990 one hundred people else.
 A branch was organized in Tallinn on 28 January 1990 for Russian and Estonian speakers.
 This was the first branch in the former Soviet Union.
 The LDS Church in Estonia gained formal recognition on June 29, 1990, and was reregistered in 1994.
 There were nearly fifty members in Tallinn in 1990.
+From Estonia it went to the other Baltic countries.

 Jaanus Silla of Tallinn was the first missionary called from the Soviet Union.
 He entered the Missionary Training Center on January 16, 1991.
 The Tallinn Estonia District was organized on 21 December 1997.

 By 1999, the LDS Church had the largest group of foreign missionaries in Estonia.
 The Book of Mormon was translated into Estonian in 2000.
 A revised translation was published in 2011.